 - But this shall not include vermin.
 Vermin are pests that cause nuisance and the central government has the authority to declare any wildlife as vermin under Section 62.

 - Any animal trophy, article, or uncured trophy or meat derived from the animals referred above will also belong to the government.

 - If the animal is hunted in a sanctuary or national park declared by the central government, then that property shall belong to the central government under Section 39(1).

-Under Section 51 on the violation of laws under the Wildlife Act
+Under Section 51 on the violation of laws under Wildlife Protection Act, 1972

 - Under Section 51 of the Act, any violation of the laws and rules as specified under the Act will lead to imprisonment which may extend to three years, and a fine which may extend to twenty-five thousand rupees.